It fell out of use sometime in the Taft administration and was razed to its foundation in 1912.

 Like Washington itself, the District's archaeological projects can be separated into the famous and the little known.

-Some, such as an excavation beneath Federal Triangle that uncovered portions of the Civil War-era "Hooker's District," unearth artifacts of the everyday lives of non-famous people, supplementing historians' knowledge of the city from more than a century ago.
-Named for Joseph Hooker, the Civil War general, the district was home to hundreds of "bawdy houses" in the 1860s before they were replaced with more formally run brothels by the 1890s.
+Some, such as an excavation beneath Federal Triangle that uncovered portions of the Civil War-era "Hooker's District," unearth artifacts of the everyday lives of non-famous people, supplementing historians' knowledge of the city from over a century ago.
+Named for the Civil War General Joseph Hooker, the district was home to hundreds of "bawdy houses" in the 1860s before they were replaced with more formally run brothels by the 1890s.

 Another project, completed before the MCI Center was built, turned up household trash, wells and building foundations of a heavily populated 19th-century residential area.
 Researchers used those discoveries to investigate historic water supply and health and sanitation conditions.